Justin Cammy

 Biography

-Cammy is a literary and cultural historian with broad teaching and research interests in Yiddish studies, modern Jewish literatures, and Jewish political and cultural history.
-He is the recipient of grants or fellowships from the Lithuanian Research Council (2024-27), Aresty visiting scholar-in-residence at the Bildner Center for the Study of Jewish Life at Rutgers University (Spring 2024), Visiting Fellow-in-residence at Clare Hall–University of Cambridge (Fall 2023), resident research fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan (winter 2020), translation fellow at the Yiddish Book Center (2018), and resident research fellow at the International Institute for Holocaust Research at Yad Vashem in Jerusalem (2014).
-He has held visiting professor positions at Harvard University, UCLA, Oberlin College, and within the Five-College consortium, and visiting resident scholar positions at the Harman Institute for Contemporary Jewry at the Hebrew University of Jerusalem and at the Goldrich Institute for Yiddish Language, Literature and Culture at Tel Aviv University.
+Cammy is the recipient of grants or fellowships from the Lithuanian Research Council (2024–27), Aresty visiting scholar-in-residence at the Bildner Center for the Study of Jewish Life at Rutgers University (spring 2024), visiting fellow-in-residence at Clare Hall–University of Cambridge (fall 2023), resident research fellow at the Frankel Institute for Advanced Judaic Studies at the University of Michigan (winter 2020), translation fellow at the Yiddish Book Center (2018), and resident research fellow at the International Institute for Holocaust Research at Yad Vashem in Jerusalem (2014).
+He has held visiting professor positions at Harvard University, UCLA, Oberlin, and within the Five College Consortium, and visiting researcher positions at Harvard, the Harman Institute for Contemporary Jewry at the Hebrew University of Jerusalem, and the Goldrich Institute for Yiddish Language, Literature and Culture at Tel Aviv University.

 Selected Publications